YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 1.1.
 Purpose
-The purpose of this document is to present the concepts and the business logic of the Issue-Tracker application for this current version.
+The purpose of this document is to present the concepts and the business logic of the qto application for this current version.

 ### 1.2.
 Audience
 This document could be of interest for any potential and actual users of the application.
-Keyusers must read, understand and even be able to present and explain the contents of this document.
+Key-users must read, understand and even be able to present and explain the contents of this document.
 Developers and Architects working on the application MUST read and understand this document at least to the extend of their own contribution for the application.

 ### 1.3.
 Related documentation
 This document is part of the qto application documentation-set, which contains the following documents:
- - ReadMe - the initial readme file of the project
+ - readme_doc-0 - the initial landing readme doc for the project
- - Concepts - contains the concepts of the application
- - UserStories - the collection of userstories used to describe "what is desired"
+ - userstories_doc-0 - the collection of user-stories used to describe "what is desired"
+ - requirements_doc-0 - the structured collection of the requirements
- - SystemGuide - architecture and System description
+ - system_guide_doc-0 - architecture and System description
- - DevOps Guide - a guide for the developers and devops operators
+ - devops_guide_doc-0 - a guide for the developers and devops operators
- - Maintenance Guide - a maintenance and operations guide
- - Installation Guide - a guide for installation of the application
+ - installations_doc-0 - a guide for installation of the application
- - Features and Functionalities - description of the current features and functionalities
- - Requirements - description of the Requirements for the application
+ - enduser_guide_doc-0 - the guide for the usage of the UI ( mainly ) for the end-users
+ - concepts_doc-0 - the concepts doc

 All the documents should be updated and redistributed in combination of the current version of the application and should be found under the doc/md directory.